docs

 Automation pressure peaks in this band.
 A book of 30 practices with 90 providers generates 4,000 to 8,000 claims a month.
 Volume is high, but margin per claim does not justify proportional headcount.

-ERA auto-posting is the clearest win.
-A mature auto-post pipeline reaches 85 to 95 percent touchless processing on clean remittances, which frees the posting team for exception queues.
+ERA auto-posting is the clearest win where a billing company gets it configured well.
+A mature auto-post pipeline is designed to target 85 to 95 percent touchless processing on clean remittances, freeing the posting team for exception queues; treat that range as a configuration goal to test against your own remittance mix, not an observed rate any vendor should hand you unverified.

 Eligibility batch verification is high-ROI and underused.
 Running 270/271 checks across all client practices the night before appointments, automatically, kills a category of front-end denials without adding staff.